mattdesl/blog-posts/bellwoods/bellwoods.md

 # Performance Optimizations

-Although the game's graphics are simple, it's submitting a lot of path operations per frame to draw all the terrain.
+Although the game's graphics are simple, it's submitting a lot of 2D path operations per frame to draw all the terrain.
 The Canvas2D API is not so well suited for this sort of throughput, and if it weren't for the 13 kilobyte constraint, I would have used WebGL for the rendering (see also: [Drawing Lines is Hard](https://mattdesl.svbtle.com/drawing-lines-is-hard)).

 I spent a lot of time working on performance optimizations for the game.
 Here's some suggestions:

 - Re-use vectors where possible to avoid creating new arrays or objects within the game loop.
 Too many allocations per frame will lead to hitches during Garbage Collection (GC)
 - Batch Canvas2D state changes and draw operations where possible, and don't submit draw calls for elements that are nearly invisible to the user, e.g. very small circle radii or low opacity.
-- Use fixed-size pools where possible rather than creating and splicing elements from arrays.
+- Use fixed-size pools where possible rather than adding and removing elements from arrays.
 - Attempt to use all the real-time profiling & memory tools in Chrome & FireFox to highlight low-hanging fruit and find the largest bottlenecks.
 FireFox has a really handy Canvas2D profiler which lets you inspect all the draw calls in a frame.
 - Spread the creation of Reverb convolution buffers over many frames to avoid the main thread hanging on startup.
 - Use squared distance checks to avoid square roots where possible.